 Internal workshops dealing with systemic racism have been offered by the church starting in 2015.
 These have included the Implicit Bias workshop, the discussion series on The New Jim Crow book, a viewing and discussion of the film Slavery by Another Name, and a discussion of the book Tears We Cannot Stop.
 Another workshop developed by Heritage, “Awakening Our Awareness of Whiteness,” is a one-day workshop that has been presented in several venues for several groups.

 Participation in external organizations’ events has rounded out our racial justice involvement.
-Two members of our congregation have been attending the Coalition for a Just Hamilton County.
 Several marchers participated in the “Bridges to Cross, Building Bridges” march that celebrated the 50th anniversary of the Voting Rights Act.
 Other activities attended by Heritage people include the Cathedral Symposia Series on Mass Incarceration, the Rethinking Racism series of gatherings, the “Race Conversation: Healing What Divides” presentation, the Black Lives Matter march in Cincinnati, and the multi-organization Peace and Healing prayer vigil led by Juneteenth.

 Green Burial is a focus of our minister and a group in the church.
 Green, or natural, burial is a way of caring for the dead with minimal environmental impact that aids in the conservation of natural resources, reduction of carbon emissions, protection of worker health, and the restoration and/or preservation of habitat.
 A separate organization, Heritage Acres Memorial Sanctuary, has been formed.
 For more information, contact our Senior Minister.

 Lesbian, Gay, Bisexual and Transgender Rights